aptech/docs/docs/data-management/data-exploration.rst

 * Valid cases
 * Missing cases

-It works directly with matrices and dataframes and will print a complete summary table to the **Program Input/Output** window.
+It works directly with matrices and dataframes and will print a complete summary table to the **Comand** window.

 Example: Summary statistics from a datafile
 +++++++++++++++++++++++++++++++++++++++++++++